-News broke Nov 1st 2019 that four ancient river red gums had been removed by Mt Barker district council to make way for a regional sports club.
-The online backlash from this news has continued for the last 3 weeks with local residents up in arms over the way this whole incident was handled.
+News broke on Nov 1st, 2019, that four ancient river red gums had been removed by Mt Barker district council to make way for a regional sports club.
+The online backlash from this news has continued for the last 3 weeks, with local residents up in arms over how this incident was handled.

-ABC Adelaide Facebook post got over 650 comments and 1.3k reactions to date with no signs of stopping.
+ABC Adelaide’s Facebook post got over 650 comments and 1.3k reactions to date, with no signs of stopping.
 Cheryl Elvin vented her frustrations;

 But not all residents wanted to dwell on the past and were looking to move on.
 Jason Walters said;